kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 CODING
 ------------
 Going back to our ViewController.
 Here we'll also store this token in the app inside UserDefaults.
 This is not a very secure way to persist this type of data.
-Really, it's not secure and you’d really want to use something like the keychain, but for demonstration purposes we’ll use UserDefaults.
+Really, it's not secure and you’d want to use something like the keychain, but for demonstration purposes we’ll store the token in UserDefaults.

      UserDefaults.standard.set(credential.oauthToken, forKey: "token")
          self.accessToken = credential.oauthToken